IFRC-Secretariat/IFRC-Data-Playbook-V1/README.md

 **Skillshares** – By creating content and spaces, the team used a ‘sharing’ and  ‘learn by doing’ approach  to support exposure to innovation methods, data/digital literacy skills, open methodologies, facilitation, peer training, and documentation skills.

 **Transformation and innovation**  – Both activities show distributed networks can apply open methods to innovate and transform supporting the digital agenda.
 Participation activities also show a digital divide in our network.
 If organizations want to transform how they work together as a network, they need to continue to find and support new ways to connect and create.

+# Credit
+The Data Playbook beta and V1 contributors and pilot participants, editors, module editors, supporters, partners and National Societies, [IFRC](https://www.ifrc.org/), and [Fabiders](https://www.fabriders.net/).
+See the Credit section for a full list of contributions and thanks.
+The Data Playbook V1 was supported by the [American Red Cross Society](https://www.redcross.org/), [Netherlands Red Cross Society - 510 initiative](510.global/), [IFRC Solferino Academy](https://solferinoacademy.com/), and [Fabiders](https://www.fabriders.net/).

 # Contact and Contributions

 This repository is maintained by the co-editors (Heather Leson, Dirk Slater, and Melissa el Hamouch.)
 The organizational product owner is the [IFRC Digital Transformation department](https://preparecenter.org/site/digital-transformation/) with support from the [IFRC Solferino Academy](https://solferinoacademy.com/), and [Fabiders](https://www.fabriders.net/).
 The Playbook has been used by many individuals and organizations outside the IFRC network.
 The team recommends users reuse, remix, and share feedback.
 For inquiries and feedback please contact: data.literacy@ifrc.org

+# License

+This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International](http://creativecommons.org/licenses/by-nc/4.0/).